Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 Version: UnrealIRCd	Internet Relay Chat (IRC) is a protocol used for real-time text messaging and chatting over the Internet.
 Port 8009 (ajp13)	Port 8009 is typically associated with the Apache JServ Protocol version 1.3 (AJP13).
 AJP is a binary protocol that allows communication between a web server (like Apache HTTP Server) and a servlet container (like Apache Tomcat).
 Port 8180(http)
-Version: Apache Tomcat/ Coyote JSP engine 1.1	Port 8180 is commonly associated with HTTP (Hypertext Transfer Protocol) service, which is used for serving web pages and other resources over the internet or a local network
+Version: Apache Tomcat/ Coyote JSP engine 1.1	Port 8180 is commonly associated with the HTTP (Hypertext Transfer Protocol) service, which is used for serving web pages and other resources over the internet or a local network

-Table 2.2  Open ports and running service discovered on Risky_Corporations’s server Using Nmap
+Table 2.2  Open ports and running services discovered on Risky_Corporations’s server using Nmap

-2.Web pages discovery: The Nmap scan revealed an open port 80.
+2. Web pages discovery: The Nmap scan revealed an open port 80.
 Subsequently, a scan was initiated to probe for hidden directories using Gobuster.
-However, no additional actions were pursued on the webpages, as they fell outside the defined scope of the assessment.
+However, no additional actions were pursued on the web pages as they fell outside the defined scope of the assessment.

 Figure 2.2 Goburster scan